Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Proof of Theorems and

-\begin{theorem} Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
-Let $X$ be a finite type separated algebraic space over $k$ which admits a quasi-finite period map.
-Then, for every variety $Y$ over $L$, every $y$ in $Y(L)$, and every $x$ in $X(L)$, the set of morphisms $f:Y\to X_L$ such that $f(y) = x$ is finite. \end{theorem}
+\begin{theorem}[Deligne + Rigidity Theorem + Arakelov inequality] If $X$ is a variety over $k$ which admits a quasi-finite complex-analytic period map (Definition \ref{defn:periodmap}), then $X$ is weakly bounded over $k$ and, for every variety $Y$ over $k$, every $y\in Y(k)$, and every $x\in X(k)$, the set of morphisms $f:Y\to X$ with $f(y) = x$ is finite. \end{theorem}

-\begin{proof} We may and do assume that $L$ is uncountable.
-In this case, by Remark \ref{remark:geomhyp}, it suffices to show that $X_L$ is geometrically hyperbolic over $L$.
-However, it follows from Deligne-Schmid's theorem (Theorem \ref{thm:deligne}) that $X_L$ is geometrically hyperbolic over $L$, as $X_L$ admits a quasi-finite complex-analytic period map. \end{proof}